baylonp/crypto_project/README.md

 ## Cool feature

 Since it was asked to implement a sort of challenge-response for the client at the moment of registration, we thought of adding a random code sent from the server to the client.
-If the user  didn't input the correct code sent to his email address, the rgistration phase would stop.
+If the user didn't input the correct code sent to his email address, the registration phase would stop.

- We used [2]SMTP4dev to run a dummy SMTP server in a docker container that would intercept all the email going out( even the fake one) and display them in a fancy web panel.
+ We used [2]SMTP4dev to run a dummy SMTP server in a docker container that would intercept all the emails going out( even the fake one) and display them in a fancy web panel.

  ![](screen_SMTP4DEV.png)